 Words are VERY powerful things and should be used with care.
 And the fewer the better.
 I am working very hard at being as concise verbally as I am on the page.
 It’s difficult because we like to hear the sound of our voice.
 In a telephone conversation recently the person on the other end repeated the same thing five times.
 That’s what made me so aware, so I immediately started my campaign to eliminate verbal repetition.
 I guess that’s what is meant by verbal diarrhea.

 Ann Landers said it best: “When all is said and done, more is said than done.”
 Ann, I couldn’t agree more, And while we’re are it, why not clean up our language and make it more sensible, with clearer instructions, and fewer stupid sayings.
 I say, “Say what you mean and mean what you say.”

 Some other time we’ll talk about cleaning up our language in other ways.

 About the Author

 I’m Ric Morgan and if you go to https://thekeynotespeaker.net you can find out what I can do as a professional speaker for your company, association, church, school, or university/college in presentations with a very positive message.
-As an award-winning speaker I have over 36 years experience, and have spoken live before over 3,000,000 people, and countless others on radio and TV.
+As an award-winning speaker, I have over 36 years of experience and have spoken live before over 3,000,000 people, and countless others on radio and TV.
 All of my programs are customized to your needs and the theme of your convention, conference, meeting or after-dinner event.
 I also offer last-minute emergency services.